oebelus/studyBuddy/README.md

-# PDF to MCQ Generator
+# StudyBuddy

-I was preparing for midterms and I had the idea to make a simple MCQ generator from PDF folders to help me studying without getting bored.
+I was preparing for midterms and I had the idea to make a simple MCQ and Flashcards generator from PDF folders to help me studying without getting bored.
+It also previews PDF.

 ### Technologies I used
 - Client Side: Typescript, Axios, React, Tailwind, React-pdf